thadseaver/xplus-rename/README.md

 ### Notes: ###

 If you use Internet Explorer as your browser, you may have to accept the use of this script and "allow blocked content" when you see the popup.
-This script has been tested in Firefox, Chrome, and IE 10.